Edge of Tomorrow

-Edge of Tomorrow (also known as Live Die Repeat: Edge of Tomorrow) is a 2014 American science fiction action film starring Tom Cruise and Emily Blunt with Bill Paxton and Brendan Gleeson in supporting roles.
-Directed by Doug Liman with a screenplay written by Christopher McQuarrie and the writing team of Jez and John-Henry Butterworth, its story is adapted from the 2004 Japanese light novel All You Need Is Kill by Hiroshi Sakurazaka.
-The film takes place in a future where most of Europe is occupied by an alien race.
-Major William Cage (Cruise), a public relations officer with limited combat experience, is forced by his superiors to join a landing operation against the aliens, only to find himself experiencing a time loop as he tries to find a way to defeat the invaders.
+Edge of Tomorrow is a 2014 American science fiction action film starring Tom Cruise and Emily Blunt.
+Directed by Doug Liman and written by Christopher McQuarrie, Jez Butterworth and John-Henry Butterworth, it is based on the Japanese light novel All You Need Is Kill by Hiroshi Sakurazaka.
+The film takes place in a future where most of Europe is occupied by an alien race known as mimics.
+Major William Cage (Cruise), a public relations officer with no combat experience, is forced by his superiors to join a landing operation against the aliens, only to find himself experiencing a time loop as he tries to find a way to defeat the mimics.
+Bill Paxton and Brendan Gleeson appear in supporting roles.

-In late 2009, 3 Arts Entertainment purchased the rights to All You Need Is Kill and sold a spec script to the American studio Warner Bros.
+In late 2009, 3 Arts Entertainment purchased the rights to All You Need Is Kill and sold the spec script to Warner Bros.
+Pictures.
 The studio produced Edge of Tomorrow with the involvement of 3 Arts, the novel's publisher Viz Media, and Australian production company Village Roadshow.
-Filming began in late 2012, taking place in England: at WB Studios in Leavesden, outside London, and other locations, such as London's Trafalgar Square and the coastal Saunton Sands.
+Filming began in late 2012, taking place in England: at Warner Bros.
+Studios in Leavesden, outside London, and other locations, such as London's Trafalgar Square and the coastal Saunton Sands.
 A total of nine companies handled the visual effects.